The New Minimal Supersymmetric GUT : Spectra, RG analysis and Fermion Fits: Examples of Soft parameters sets and Susy Spectra found

-As was already shown generically in\cite{nmsgut} and can also be seen from Table 1, viable RG flows in the NMSGUT have $M_X$ raised by up to two orders of magnitude.
-Thus $d=6$(i.e gauge boson mediated) proton decay will be suppressed by up to 8 orders of magnitude relative to the already long life times $\sim 10^{36}yrs$ corresponding to the one-loop unification scale $10^{16.3}$ GeV.
-Thus question of the rate of $d=5$ operator mediated baryon decay in the theory at hand is clearly the critical one.
-Since the decay rates in these channels will depend sensitively on the soft scalar spectrum and mixing they could provide a welcome additional filtration of the parameter sets that pass the other criteria.
-Of course since the threshold analysis so far is all performed in the diagonal approximation the mixing parameters of sfermions of the same $SU(3)\times U(1)$ quantum numbers are arbitrary and one could at most derive upper bounds on these mixings once the variation possible due to sfermion spectra had been mapped.
-For the sfermion masses on the other hand we have already used the freedom to choose all but the right handed $u,c$ squark masses.
-Of course -given the non-uniqueness of the parameter sets we obtained-- it is possible that a more general analysis could later impose the requirements of fixing the down fermion masses, of Unification(of soft masses), obtaining acceptable proton decay partial widths and flavour violation due to loop effects \emph{simultaneously}.
+Viable RG flows in the NMSGUT can raise $M_X$ by to near the Planck scale (as in the second example in Appendix \textbf{D}).
+Thus $d=6$(i.e gauge boson mediated) proton decay can be suppressed by up to 8 orders of magnitude relative to the already long life times $\sim 10^{36} \, yrs$ corresponding to the one-loop unification scale.
+The question of the rate of $d=5$ operator mediated baryon decay in the theory at hand is clearly the critical one.
+Since the decay rates in these channels will depend on the soft scalar spectrum and mixing they could provide a welcome additional filtration of the parameter sets that pass the other criteria.

-For the moment however we will simply treat the u,c squark parameters, the squark mixing, soft trilinear couplings($A_{AB}^{\tilde f;~ f\neq t}$), Higgs scalar B parameter and the Higgs soft masses (${\cal L}_{soft}= B {\bar H} H + m_H^2 |H|^2 + m_{\bar H}^2 |\bar H|^2 +... $) as the only remaining adjustable parameters in our search for completely consistent data sets in the NMSGUT.
-Actually, at large $\tan \beta$ one can quite plausibly fix the last three parameters via the Electroweak symmetry breaking conditions ; in any case they affect sfermion mass-mixing structure and thus nucleon decay only through their contributions to the the two loop beta functions.
-The dominant vev $v_u$ may be fixed (to $O(\cot\beta) $) from the leading approximation to the scalar potential which retains only $v_u$ thus fixing one soft parameter out of $B,m_{H}^2,m_{\bar H}^2$.
-The minimization conditions will eliminate two more.

-The suspicion may be that like others\cite{murpierc,gorborpav} this GUT too will be hard put to account for evasion of the quite stringent experimental bounds on the commonly expected modes in supersymmetric GUTs.
-A proper analysis of this question requires extensive calculation of the large arrays of Wilson coefficients: which we have currently undertaken.
-However we can get a preview of the issues, techniques and results by considering the channel $N\rightarrow K^+\bar{\nu}_\tau$ since they are the dominant ones at large $\tan\beta $ anyway\cite{lucasraby,gotonihei}.